mrkkrp/markkarpov.com/post/announcing-mmark.md

 1. Make it powerful, so users can write interesting extensions.
-2. Make it efficient, so every type of transformation is only applied once and the number of traversals of the syntax tree stays constrant no matter how many extensions user chooses to apply and how complex they are.
+2. Make it efficient, so every type of transformation is only applied once and the number of traversals of the syntax tree stays constant no matter how many extensions the user chooses to apply and how complex they are.
 3. Make it easy to write extensions that are very focused in what they do and do not interfere with each other in weird and unexpected ways.